Skip to main content

 tip

 Alternatively, you can have Tecton maintain this historical log for you!
 Simply add the log_offline=True parameter to the PushConfig and omit the batch_config.
-With this setup Tecton will log all ingested events and use those to backfill any features that use this source.
+With this setup, Tecton will log all ingested events and use those to backfill any features that use this source.

 from tecton import StreamSource, PushConfig, FileConfig